An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 Common Mistakes with Rendering

 • Putting content behind a user interaction.
-Google will render the DOM with their headless browser but will not view a JavaScript click that reveals more content.
+Google will render the DOM with their headless browser but won't view a JavaScript click that reveals more content.
 A quick way to know if Google can find your content is to search it directly in Google and see if that exact text appears on the search results page, highlighted in bold to show it matches your query.

 #9.
 Indexing